Practice Areas

-Charlotte Workplace Injury Attorney
+Charlotte Workplace Injuries

 Employers are required to provide a safe work environment, and federal laws establish basic minimum standards.
 The Occupational Safety and Health Administration (OSHA) establishes these rules and enforces them, citing and fining employers when they fail to comply.